Dark Horse Comics: Dark Horse Entertainment

 Dark Horse's production studio arm, Dark Horse Entertainment, produces films and television shows based on Dark Horse Comics.
 Established by Richardson in 1992, Dark Horse Entertainment set up shop on the lot at Twentieth Century Fox through a first-look deal with Larry Gordon and Largo Entertainment.
 Dark Horse Entertainment has produced over two dozen films and television projects.

 Dark Horse Entertainment's 2018 deal with Vanguard Visionary Associates was "intended to allow the company to fully finance development of properties already owned by the company, as well as acquire outside material for media adaptation.
-Additionally, the partnership is intended to be a gateway for Dark Horse to bring its comic book library to new foreign markets, with a particular focus on China".
+The partnership is intended to be a gateway for Dark Horse to bring its comic book library to new foreign markets, with a particular focus on China".
 In 2019, Dark Horse Entertainment set up a first-look deal with the streaming company Netflix.

-In August 2022, Netflix and Dark Horse renewed their first look deal for film and TV.
+In August 2022, Netflix and Dark Horse renewed their first-look deal for film and TV.